datanav/docs/hub/sesam-dataflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Namespace support is a central feature of Sesam.
-Adding namespaces to entity properties ensures property lineage, and thus enables tracing of properties back to their origin.
+Adding namespaces to entity properties ensures property lineage, enabling backtracing of properties to their origin.
 Using namespaces also ensures that properties with identical names from different sources do not conflict with each other.

 As an example, imagine two business entities from two different sources both having a property ``first-name``.